 Forms you may need to fill in

 - Notification of unemployment.
-Submit to the Swedish Public Employment Service.
+Should be submitted to the Swedish Public Employment Service (Arbetsförmedlingen).

 - Employer's certificate.
-The form must be filled in by your previous employer(s).
+The form must be filled in by the previous employer(s).

 - Employment certificate for the self-employed.
-For those of you who were self-employed before becoming unemployed.
+For those who were self-employed before becoming unemployed.

-You apply for benefits by filling out an unemployment card and send it to your unemployment insurance fund.
+You apply for benefits by filling out an unemployment card and send it to your unemployment insurance fund, manually or electronically.
 You should report what you have done during the last weeks on your unemployment card.
 Information that you should fill in includes whether you were unemployed, sick or worked on any day of the week, including Saturday and Sunday.
 Unemployment cards can be completed in writing or by electronic transmission.

 Know your rights

 - Unemployment Insurance Act (Lagen (1997:238) om arbetslöshetsförsäkring) of 1997